sayalilakade2/Web-Scrapping-with-Streamlit-Application/README.md

 1. **Display of Results:**
    - The application will display a message indicating the total number of doctor profiles found that match your search criteria.
-   - Example: If you searched for "Cardiologists" in "Mumbai," you might see a message like:
-     ```
-     Number of doctors in Mumbai specializing in Cardiologist: 250
-     ```

-2. **No Data Found:**
-   - If no doctor profiles are found that match your criteria, the application will display a message like:
-     ```
-     No doctors found in Mumbai specializing in Cardiologist.
-     ```

-3. **Error Handling:**
-   - If there's an issue with the scraping process (e.g., network errors, issues accessing the website), the application may display an error message explaining the problem and suggesting possible solutions (e.g., checking your internet connection, trying again later).

 4. **Additional Information:**
    - The results may include additional details, such as the time taken to complete the scraping process or any other relevant information, depending on how the application is customized.